 It’s not enough to stop prescribing opioids — and even that is a flawed solution.
-While there are other treatment options available, opioids still have their place, albeit under strictly monitored circumstances.
-However, in combating the epidemic as a whole, doctors need to reevaluate the way they look at pain.
+While other treatment options are available, opioids still have their place, albeit under strictly monitored circumstances.
+However, in combating the epidemic as a whole, doctors need to reevaluate how they look at pain.
 How can preventative care be leveraged to create healthier patients with lower pain levels?

 Doctors do not bear the burden alone, though.
-Insurers need to expand their coverage of alternative treatment options or access to drugs with a lower likelihood of addiction.
-In populations that rely on government-sponsored health plans, preventative care needs to emphasize, as well as options for addiction or substance abuse treatment.
+Insurers need to expand their coverage of alternative treatment options or access drugs with a lower likelihood of addiction.
+In populations that rely on government-sponsored health plans, preventative care needs to emphasize and options for addiction or substance abuse treatment.

-The medical overhaul will help with access to opioids, but there are economic factors at play, too.
+The medical overhaul will help with access to opioids, but there are economic factors at play.
 Unemployment and lack of insurance are associated with increased levels of addiction, and those who live in rural areas with little access to consistent healthcare also see a spike in addiction levels.
-Addiction may be responsible for some level of poverty — it becomes difficult to maintain employment or lead a functional life while under the thumb of opioid addiction, but access to treatment is curtailed as well.
+Addiction may be responsible for some level of poverty — it becomes difficult to maintain employment or lead a functional life while under the thumb of opioid addiction.
+Still, access to treatment is curtailed as well.